Introduction to ggplot2*

 Above we chose “darkorchid4” which has a hex value of “#68228B”.
 However the points in the first plot (p7) are red and not the expected purple color.
 Our points are appearing miscolored based upon how ggplot is interpreting the aesthetic mappings.
 When the color aesthetic is specified for geom_point it expects a factor variable by which to color points.
 If we wanted to, for example, color all missense variants with one color, nonsense variants with another color, and so on we could supply a factor for variant type to the color aesthetic in this way.
 But, when we specified a quoted hex code, ggplot assumed we wanted to create such a factor with all values equal to the provided text string.
 It did this for us and then used its internal color scheme to color that variable all according to the single category in the factor variable.
 By specifying the color outside the aesthetic mapping, geom_point knows to apply the color ‘darkorchid4’ to all of the points specified in the geom_point() layer (p8).

-Building on the above concept, we can utilize the colour aesthetic to more specifically visualize our data.
+Building on the above concepts, we could now try using the colour aesthetic to visualize our data as a density plot.
 For example, what if we wanted to know if the ‘discovery’ or ‘extension’ cohorts within our data (specified by the ‘dataset’ variable) had a higher tumor purity?
 We will use geom_density() to plot a density kernel of the tumor VAF values, but colour the cohort based upon the dataset subsets.
 As described above, we will supply a factor the colour aesthetic.

 As an exercise, try manually changing the line colors in p9 using a similar method as that used in p11.